MrDevCop/Implementation-of-Decision-Trees-in-R/README.md

 >0.3442383

 ## Analysis
-For in depth analysis and customer profiling see **Analysis Section** of the google colab
+For in depth analysis and customer profiling see **Analysis Section** of the google colab.